 Visiting Siem Reap with kids would mean introducing them to themes like genocide and the magnitude of evil human beings are capable of, making that whole birds and bees chat I’ve been putting off seem as easy as telling them a knock, knock joke.
 And while bursting the bubble of their innocence wasn’t part of my immediate plans, neither was my son becoming fixated with visiting Cambodia.

-Raffles curiosity started when he began flicking through my old photo albums (though that may have had as much to do with the fact that he was curious about the unwrinkled young thing masquerading as his mama in the pics) and started reading through some of the many books I’d collected on the place I think of as my spiritual home.
+Raffles’ curiosity started when he began flicking through my old photo albums (though that may have had as much to do with the fact that he was intrigued by the unwrinkled young thing masquerading as his mama in the pics).
+It was piqued further when he started reading through some of the many books I’d collected on the country I think of as my spiritual home.

 Raffles has a magical way of sending his wishes out into the universe and it paying attention, and at that exact same time an opportunity presented itself for him, and us, to visit, so we decided to take the leap into an exciting adventure in Siem Reap with kids.

 LOVE AT FIRST HISTORIC SITE IN SIEM REAP